top of page

 Halfpipe

-The athlete makes their way down skiing from left to right and airing out above the lip of the halfpipe (called the coping).
+The athlete makes their way down skiing or snowboarding from left to right and airing out above the lip of the halfpipe (called the coping).
 On average athletes will get between five and eight hits (or airs) during their run.

 This is a judged event, meaning each run the athlete takes is scored by a panel of judges.
 The run is evaluated based on progression, amplitude, variety, execution, and difficulty.
 The score is out of 100 points.